john-do/john-do.github.io/README.md

 # john-do.github.io
-Journy to becoming a data scientist
+Journey to becoming a data scientist